Buryats: Buddhism

-A majority of the Buryats are followers of Buddhism.
-The Buryats converted to Tibetan Buddhism in the early eighteenth century under the influence of Tibetan and Mongolian missionaries.
+The majority of Buryats are adherents of Buddhism.
+They converted to Tibetan Buddhism in the early eighteenth century under the influence of Tibetan and Mongolian missionaries.

 Other religions

-A small minority of Buryats are converts to Christianity.
+A small minority of Buryats have converted to Christianity.
 The earliest Orthodox mission was established in Irkutsk in 1731.
-Some Buryats converted to Christianity for material incentives while others were forcefully converted.
-Despite its presence in the area, Christianity is not perceived as a "Buryat" religion.
+Some Buryats adopted the faith for material gain, while others were forcibly converted.
+Despite its presence in the region, Christianity is not regarded as a “Buryat” religion.

 Subsistence

-Traditionally, the Buryats were semi-nomadic pastoralists.
-Buryat nomads tended herds of cattle, sheep, goats, and camels.
-Buryats also relied greatly on local resources to supplement their diets.
-Following colonization by Russia, pastoralism was gradually replaced by agriculture.
-The Buryat of today are largely agrarian but most in rural areas still focus on raising livestock as their main way of surviving.
+Traditionally, the Buryats were semi‑nomadic pastoralists.
+Buryat nomads tended herds of cattle, sheep, goats and camels, and they depended heavily on local resources to supplement their diet.
+Following Russian colonisation, pastoralism was steadily supplanted by agriculture.
+The majority of Buryats today pursue arable farming, yet most of those living in the countryside still concentrate on raising livestock as their principal means of subsistence.

-The Buryats located in Siberia are still largely focused on raising livestock due to the shortness of the growing season.
-They focus on the raising of dairy cattle and the growing of berries to sustain most of their diet.
-There are also some communities that farm various types of trees and cash crops such as wheat and rye.
-On the slopes of the Sayan and Altai Mountains, there are communities whose way of life is breeding reindeer.
+The Buryats of Siberia continue to be largely pastoral, a consequence of the short growing season.
+They rely mainly on dairy cattle and the cultivation of berries to sustain their diet, and some communities also grow various species of trees as well as cash crops such as wheat and rye.
+On the slopes of the Sayan and Altai Mountains, there are communities whose way of life centres on breeding reindeer.

-Mongolian Buryats are farmers as well but are typically semi-settled.
-They build sheds and fences to keep livestock contained and use hay as their main source of food for the livestock.
-However, the Buryats located in Buryatia are more focused on the agriculture aspect of farming and not the livestock raising aspect.
+The Mongolian Buryats also farm, but they are typically semi‑sedentary.
+They construct sheds and fences to contain their livestock and use hay as the principal fodder.
+The Buryats of Buryatia, on the other hand, are more oriented towards arable cultivation than towards stock‑raising.

 Traditional medicine

-Buryat healing practices incorporates folk shamanic traditions and Tibeto-Mongolian medicine.
-Before the adoption of Buddhism, the Buryats relied on shamanic rituals to stop or cure pain and illness which was said to be caused by evil spirits.
-With the conversion to Tibetan Buddhism, Buryats incorporated Tibetan medical practices to their healing practices.
-Medical schools were soon established and Buryats studying in these schools learned about medical and prescription techniques.
-Training in treatment and diagnostics was also given in these schools.
-Buryats soon contributed to expanding the Tibeto-Mongolian medical literature.
+Buryat healing practices combine indigenous shamanic traditions with Tibeto‑Mongolian medicine.
+Before the adoption of Buddhism, the Buryats relied on shamanic rituals to halt or cure pain and illness, which were attributed to malevolent spirits.
+With the conversion to Tibetan Buddhism, they incorporated Tibetan medical practices into their healing repertoire.
+Medical schools were soon founded, where Buryat students studied diagnostic and prescription techniques and received training in both treatment and diagnosis.
+Buryats themselves soon contributed to the expansion of Tibeto‑Mongolian medical literature.

-Traditional Buryat medicine emphasises the use of mineral and thermal springs for healing.
-A balanced diet (of meat, offal, plants and herbs) and proper nutrition were recommended to cure illness.
-The use of herbs for medical purposes was minimal because of the lack of vegetation in the semi-deserts and dry steppes.
-However, Buryat healers were considered skilled in healing wounds, treating head trauma, midwifery and bone-setting.
-In the modern age, some practices derived from Buryat folk medicine have been incorporated into contemporary settings.
+Traditional Buryat medicine places particular weight on the use of mineral and thermal springs for healing.
+A balanced diet, consisting of meat, offal, plants and herbs, together with sound nutrition, was prescribed to cure illness.
+The medicinal use of herbs was limited by the sparse vegetation of the semi‑deserts and dry steppes.
+Buryat healers were, nevertheless, regarded as skilled in wound treatment, the management of head trauma, midwifery and bone‑setting.
+In the modern era, a number of practices derived from Buryat folk medicine have been adopted in contemporary medical settings.